 As there are many networks claiming impressive fill rate and page RPM, what are the best ones to start with?
 The answer depends on your goals.
 In the aforementioned scenarios, identify where you are at and then decide an ad network that will solve your problem.
-For example, if you need to run different ad formats, choose a network which offers the formats you would like to run.
+For example, if you need to run different ad formats, choose a network that offers the formats you would like to run.

-Can I Run Multiple Ad Networks Along with Google AdSense?
+Can I run Multiple Ad Networks Along with Google AdSense?

 The answer is – Yes, you can and you should.
 A publisher can integrate more than one ad network.
 However, not all ad networks are allowed to work in parallel with Google AdSense.
 Google has defined a list of Google certified ad networks that can be run along with AdSense.